 Home away from home

 Carly visited Satomi in Japan the following summer in 2003, right after she graduated high school.
-The visits haven’t stopped since—Carly studied abroad in Japan during college, moved to Tokyo for Ph.D research, and still regularly travels to the country for her job as a tour designer at EF.
+The visits haven’t stopped since—Carly studied abroad in Japan during college, moved to Tokyo for Ph.D research, and still regularly travels to the region for her job as a tour designer at EF.
 She found that the simpler pleasures were the travel experiences she cherished most, just as Satomi had during her time in America.
 In 2005, when Satomi and her mother took Carly to a sentō in the mountains near their hometown of Sendai, she finally understood the social and familial importance that sentō holds in Japan.
 “It’s not a practice in America to get completely naked and just hang out with your buddies, but once you get used to it, it’s relaxing and fun.”
 The more Carly embraced the customs of Japan, the more confident she became.

 Now, the girl who once felt like an outsider feels a sense of belonging on two continents.
 “There’s a sign in the Tokyo airport that says in English, ‘Welcome to Japan,’ but in Japanese it says, ‘Okaerinasai,’ or ‘Welcome home.’
 And Japan really does feel like a second home to me.”

 Through her exploration of another culture, Carly gained an appreciation for the hometown she had once taken for granted.
 But, leaving her comfort zone also helped her truly discover her identity, and led to lifelong connections.
-Carly and Satomi both have young daughters of their own now, and they can’t wait until their future curious travelers are old enough to spend summers in each other’s native countries and develop fresh perspectives of their own.
+Carly and Satomi both have young daughters of their own now, and they can’t wait until their future curious travelers are old enough to spend summers in each other’s native regions and develop fresh perspectives of their own.